 During the majority of the year, you may not keep a shoe rack by your front door.
 Generally speaking, you may see these in garages, mudrooms, and laundry rooms.
 During winter, it’s wise to put a shoe rack by your front entrance as well and encourage guests to kick their shoes off and get comfortable when appropriate.
 This will instantly decrease the amount of slush and debris coming further inside your home and minimize harsher foot traffic from heavier boots.

-As always, you can use the Hearthwood Touch-Up Pen kit that matches your specific Hearthwood variety to touch up any scratch or nick that occur this winter.
+As always, you can use the Hearthwood Touch-Up Pens that match your specific Hearthwood engineered hardwood floor variety to touch up any scratch or nick that occur this winter.
 Each kit includes 3 pens in custom colors that coordinate with your floor so you can camouflage any signs of wear over the life of your floor.
-With attentive, thoughtful care, you can protect your floors during the winter with ease- and success!
+With attentive, thoughtful care, you can protect your water resistant wood floors during the winter with ease- and success!